You are a Covered Entity, and HIPAA should be at the top of your concerns.

 Pricing vs Quality

-When searching for a answering service, there is an immediate attraction to low priced options or flat-rate prices regardless of volume.
+When searching for a Call Center, there is an immediate attraction to low-priced options or flat-rate prices regardless of volume.
 Although this appears logical simply because cost efficiency is so critical, be mindful of quality, reliability, and accuracy.
-In order for most call centers to sustain such a low revenue model they require their representatives to answer 200-400% more calls than any representative can properly handle.
+In order for most call centers to sustain such a low revenue model, they require their representatives to answer 200-400% more calls than any representative can properly handle.
 Quality of service is often low due to long hold times, high abandonment rates, unreliability, and severe inaccuracy.
-Low cost answering service providers will most likely keep you up at night due to their inaccuracy in dispatching and not following proper protocols.
-The more stress an answering service representative experiences the more prone they are to taking short cuts and making mistakes.
-In most cases, low cost or flat rate answering services are not HIPAA complaint and lack the technology and infrastructure due to inadequate funding.
+Low-cost call center providers will most likely keep you up at night due to their inaccuracy in dispatching and not following proper protocols.
+The more stress a Call Center representative experiences the more prone they are to taking shortcuts and making mistakes.
+In most cases, low-cost or flat rate call center providers will not be HIPAA compliant and lack the technology and infrastructure due to inadequate funding.

-Most answering service owners are unaware of the specific security safeguards that HIPAA requires all Business Associates' to have in place.
+Most call center owners are unaware of the specific security safeguards that HIPAA requires all Business Associates' to have in place.
 We estimate that only a handful of the approximately 1,500 answering services within the US are truly 100% HIPAA Compliant.

-Claiming HIPAA compliancy by listing a few bullet points, such as, server protections, filing cabinets with locks, and shredding equipment is insufficient.
-These items are missing the majority of HIPAA Compliant guidelines in which a healthcare answering service must conform to, such as, proper and ongoing training, staff recertification and security of transmitting PHI via email and text messaging.
+Claiming HIPAA compliance by listing a few bullet points, such as server protections, filing cabinets with locks, and shredding equipment are insufficient.
+These items are missing the majority of HIPAA Compliant guidelines to which a healthcare answering service must conform, such as proper and ongoing training, staff recertification, and security of transmitting PHI via email and text messaging.

 HIPAA Business Associates Agreement

-This may seem basic, however many Covered Entities are not yet aware that the call center service is considered a HIPAA Business Associate and therefore needs to have an enforceable BA agreement in place.
-You are considered the Covered Entity and the answering service is your Business Associate, therefore, you have some control over requesting to use your Business Associates Agreement.
+This may seem basic, but many Covered Entities are not yet aware that the call center service is considered a HIPAA Business Associate and therefore needs to have an enforceable BA agreement in place.
+You are considered the Covered Entity and the call center provider is your Business Associate, therefore, you have some control over requesting to use your Business Associates Agreement.
 Without having an agreement in place, you are placing yourself and your organization, the Covered Entity, at the risk of a WILLFUL NEGLECT VIOLATION by not knowing if your BA’s are complying with ALL mandatory HIPAA safeguards required by HHS.

 The simplest patient information, such as patient name and telephone number, is considered PHI regardless if this information can be found in public locations like a phone book or internet directory because once there is an association made to medical relevance, this information would be determined to be PHI.

-Many answering services, do not properly incorporate the use of encryption or password protection when delivering important messages containing PHI to the office, doctors, employees, or practitioners.
+Many call center providers, do not properly incorporate the use of encryption or password protection when delivering important messages containing PHI to the office, doctors, employees, or practitioners.
 HIPAA guidelines state that all electronic transmission of PHI must be secure which means securing PHI by encryption and/or password protection.
-Traditional SMS and Text Messaging, Emailing, and Paging are NOT secure due to lack of encryption and password protection.
+Traditional SMS and Text Messaging, Emailing, and Paging is NOT secure due to a lack of encryption and password protection.

-Un-secure SMS, Text, Email, transmissions are considered a violation of HIPAA, HITECH, and Omnibus Regulations and can result in massive fines or criminal incarceration for those of willful neglect.
+Un-secure SMS, Text, Email, and transmissions are considered a violation of HIPAA, HITECH, and Omnibus regulations and can result in massive fines or criminal incarceration for those of willful neglect.
 Ongoing usage of such unprotected communication methods can result in civil and even criminal charges if any data breach is found due to these unprotected communications.
-If your call center service does not utilize encryption or password protected emails, texts, SMS, etc., or does not provide a secure web portal to view message information, you are at risk.
+If your call center service does not utilize encryption or password-protected emails, texts, SMS, etc., or does not provide a secure web portal to view message information, you are at risk.

-These services are affordable and advertise their ability to overcome the mistakes of the traditional answering service industry.
-Automated systems lack human interaction that is imperative in the quality of patient care.
-In utilizing any automated service, your patients are forced to speak into a voicemail that is very impersonal and lacks human reasoning.
-Your patients will not have the ability to ask specific questions such who is on-call or what is the follow up status of their first call or if they should go to the local ER.
+These services are affordable and advertise their ability to overcome the mistakes of the traditional call center industry.
+Automated systems lack human interaction which is imperative for the quality of patient care.
+In utilizing an automated service, your patients are forced to speak into a voicemail that is very impersonal and lacks human reasoning.
+Your patients will not have the ability to ask specific questions such as who is on-call or what is the follow-up status of their first call or if they should go to the local ER.

 Automated services must also comply with HIPAA guidelines, therefore, the storing and transmitting of PHI within the voicemail system must be secure at all times.
 Ask your vendor if the automated system provides daily auditing logs required by HIPAA.